kapilsharma/AngularQuickNotes/05-ComponentsContinued.md

 At line 53, add above code in to-do.component.ts file.
 We knew what data our event contains.
 Thus, as parameter, we told angular that variable toDo is a JS object which contains name and category property.

-On line 57, we simply Java Script Array's push method to add new data to the existing toDos array.
+On line 57, we simply use Java Script Array's push method to add new data to the existing toDos array.

 > Since the same array is passed to ListComponent, our list will be automatically updated.